nahmii-community/nahmii-2-docs/README.md

 nahmii 2.0 provides a number of contracts on L1 to interact with the L2 and vica versa.
 The meta data of these contracts can be found [here](https://meta.testnet.nahmii.io/addresses.json).

 The main contract for developers is the AddressManager.
 The AddressManager provides easy accesss to all the other contracts and exposes their addresses.

+## nahmii 2.0 for developers

+For examples on how to interact with nahmii 2.0, please see the provided examples.